 There’s a mixture of places to eat and drink inside Petra, from Bedouin tea stalls and simple kiosks to cafés, and there’s even a full restaurant near the museum called The Basin where you can have a buffet lunch and bottle of wine (you might need a camel to carry you after!).

 What else should I know about visiting Petra?

-Petra’s surprisingly well-equipped with toilets, with toilet blocks at the visitor’s centre, near the Theatre and the museum.
+Petra is well-equipped with toilets, with toilet blocks at the visitor’s centre, near the Theatre and museum.
 There are also portaloos at the start of the Siq and at a couple of cafés.

-There are souvenir stalls all over Petra (with some pushy sellers) but one worth a stop is a jewellery stall by the museum run by New Zealander Marguerite van Geldermalsen.
-She came to Jordan as a backpacker in the 1970s and ended up staying and marrying a Bedouin who lived in a cave in Petra.
-She’s written a book about her experiences called Married To A Bedouin.
+There are souvenir stalls all over Petra (and sellers can be pushy) but one worth a stop is a jewellery stall by the museum run by New Zealander Marguerite van Geldermalsen.
+She came to Jordan as a backpacker in the 1970s and ended up marrying a Bedouin who lived in a cave in Petra.
+She’s written a book about her experiences called Married To A Bedouin.*

 And finally, if you’re in need of a drink after a long day of walking, some of the nicest places to stop at on the way out are the Movenpick Hotel’s Arabian-style bar or the Cave Bar by the Petra Guest House – a 2000-year-old Nabataean tomb which has been turned into a bar.

 *This article contains affiliate links where I receive a small commission at no extra cost to you.